 At your request and expense, REquipment will mail smaller devices via FedEx.
 Shipping costs should be considered when ordering a single smaller item.
 Smaller items may also be delivered with larger devices or picked up in person from partner reuse locations at no cost.

-No, Doctor’s letters and evaluations are not required to receive a piece of durable medical equipment.
-However, for those who have never used a power wheelchair, scooter or stander we do advise that you discuss your needs with a medical professional to ensure you are selecting the proper device.
+No, doctor’s letters and evaluations are not required to receive our durable home medical equipment.
+However, if you have never used a power wheelchair, scooter, or stander, we advise you to discuss your needs with a medical professional to ensure you select the proper device.

 No, it is not necessary to prove that you have sought other means of funding the device.

 When you accept delivery of the DME, you sign a statement agreeing to accept it “as is” and assume responsibility for any future repairs.
 (See our listing of DME repair vendors .)
 However, if your equipment is unusable within a month of receipt, you may request a substitute (subject to equipment availability).